Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 In a trending market, the RSI losses it’s value if you use it as a non-trend indicator.
 (Source)

-On this website, I have written a post about how to use RSI effectively, but in this post, we will be talking about day trading.
+On this website, I have written a post about how to use RSI effectively, but in this post, we will talk about day trading.

 You can use the RSI indicator in both trending and consolidating markets to find good entry and exit signals.